greenspand/wearWifiManager/README.md

 # wearWifiManager
-Small app to connect and to and create WIFI networks.
+Small app to connect from your wrist to WIFI networks and to create a WIFI AP on your phone.